Houston man charged with murder in shooting of 11-year-old boy after doorbell prank

 HOUSTON (AP) — Police have charged a Houston man with murder in the fatal shooting of an 11-year-old boy who rang the doorbell of a home and ran away as a prank, police said Tuesday.

-The 42-year-old man was taken into custody and booked into the Harris County Jail in Houston early Tuesday morning.
+The 42-year-old man, identified by authorities as Gonzalo Leon Jr., was taken into custody and booked into the Harris County Jail in Houston early Tuesday.
+On local property records, Leon matches the name of the owner of the home where police say the boy rang the doorbell.

-Court records did not list an attorney for the man to comment on the allegations.
+Court records did not list an attorney for Leon to comment on the allegations.

-The boy, identified by police Tuesday as Julian Guzman, had been ringing doorbells as a prank late Saturday, according to Houston police.
+According to police, the boy, Julian Guzman, had been ringing doorbells as a prank late Saturday.
 Commonly referred to as “ding dong ditching,” the prank involves fleeing before someone inside the home opens the door.

+“Our witness says the suspect came out of the door, ran out into the street and was firing down the road,” Houston police Sgt.
+Michael Cass told reporters on Sunday.

 Other “ding dong ditch” pranks have turned deadly in the past.
 In 2023, a Southern California man was convicted of first-degree murder for killing three teenage boys by intentionally ramming their car after they rang his doorbell as a prank.